-- □ Borrow a copy of last year's yearbook.
+- Borrow a copy of last year's yearbook.
 This will be an indispensable tool for quickly learning the names of the other adults in the building.

 Obviously there has been some turnover, but the yearbook will contain the names and pictures of most current faculty and staff.
-It will also help you learn students' names if they attended your school last year. - □ Write down the names and contact information for the following people:
+It will also help you learn students' names if they attended your school last year.

+- Write down the names and contact information for the following people:

+- The main office staff:

-The custodian(s):
+- The custodian(s):

-□ The guidance staff:
+- The guidance staff:

-□ The library/media center staff:
+- The library/media center staff:

-□ The technology coordinator:
+- The technology coordinator(s):